BioNeuralDust/BioNeuralDust-PublicRelease/README.md

 # Simulation Framework for the Bio Neural Dust System

-This honour's project implements a simulation framework of the BNDS using Python.
+This project implements a simulation framework of the BNDS using Python.

 ![Alt text](misc/bioneural_dust_system_visualization.png)